crate/cloud-tutorials/docs/cloud-monitoring.rst

 Now you can add Prometheus as a data source in Grafana under ``Configuration -> Data sources``.
-Choose Prometheus, use ``http://localhost:9090/`` as the URL, and leave the rest on default:
+Choose Prometheus, use ``http://localhost:9090/`` as the URL, and leave the rest as default:

 .. image:: /_assets/img/cloud-monitoring-prometheus-datasource.png
    :alt: Prometheus data source